vsmid/rudimentary/README.md

 3. Execute `mvn install` command
 4. Execute `mvn hr.yeti.rudimentary:rudimentary-maven-plugin:1.0-SNAPSHOT:new-project -Dname=hello-world`command
 5. Go to created *hello-world* directory and execute `mvn rudi:new-endpoint -DclassName=HelloWorldEndpoint -Dpackage=app`.
 This will create new Java class named *HelloWorldEndpoint* in *src/main/java/app* directory.
 You can edit `HelloWorldEndpoint#response` method if you wish.
 6. To run your application, execute `mvn rudi:run` from inside *hello-world* directory (if you are using IDE this goal should be available on click in Maven perspective).
+This will run application in debug mode so you can attach debugger at any time.
+Also, if you press enter while application is running, you can run tests automatically.
 You can also execute application by running either `run.sh` or `debug.sh` script found in the root of the generated project.
 Debug listens on port 1044 by default in case you want to attach debugger.
-7. Using default values, `curl http://localhost:8888/helloWorldEndpoint` should return **Hello World!** response
+7. Using default values, `curl http://localhost:8888/helloWorldEndpoint` should return **null** or new value set by you as a response

 ## Javadoc